blockwebdev/demo-website-app-builds/README.md

 LIVE WEB APP (Bitcoin Ordinal Search)

+*<i>UPDATE(9-30-2023)</i>*
+OrdAPI will be taken offline 10-01-2023 due to high maintenance cost as stated by team.
+A complete refactoring of the Bitcoin Ordinal Search Web App will be in progress shortly.

 https://blockwebdev.github.io/demo-website-app-builds/ordinals_app_rev/index.html

 *This is a live Web Application for searching Bitcoin Ordinals or "NFT's".
 Simplicity and ease